 - While you don’t need to be tech-savvy, do you have a fairly good knowledge of the workings of e-commerce and enjoy learning about tech?

-- Your product is special, unique and has some sort of a relevant differentiation from the competition that gives a market segment a good reason to buy it?
+- Your product is special, unique, and has a relevant differentiation from the competition that gives a market segment a good reason to buy it?
 Do you see yourself as the new Uber or Airbnb?

-- Do you want to build an interesting website that’s user-friendly, easy to navigate and laden with clear, attractive visual images and attention-grabbing description of your product or service?
+- Do you want to build an interesting website that’s user-friendly, easy to navigate, and laden with clear, attractive visual images and attention-grabbing descriptions of your product or service?